 Students must be signed into their GLCPS Googledocs account in order to access this registration form.
 Programs will be limited to the first 20 students who register.
 Due to limited slots, we may have to conduct a lottery in order to fairly place students in some programs.
 A waiting list will be maintained for programs overenrolled.

-Programs begin on Tuesday, September 29, 2020 through Friday, January 29, 2021, unless otherwise indicated.
-Children must be picked up by 4:30 pm (or designated end time noted) on the Nye Street side of the school.
-Failure to pick up your child on time may result in he/she being dropped from the program.
+Programs begin on Monday, February 1, 2021 and end on Friday, May 28, 2021, unless otherwise indicated.
 Please note that attendance is essential – unexcused/excessive absences may also result in the student being dropped from the program.
 GLCPS will cancel any programs that do not meet the minimum enrollment.
 Please contact Mr. Ferreira with questions at 508-991-4105 ext.
 546 or email@example.com.

 Global Learning Charter Public School

 American Sign Language (ASL): This will be a mixed ability club, beginning students will learn the basics of American Sign Language including finger-spelling, numbers, classifications and early conversational skills.
 For advanced students (those who have taken the class before) we will review some of what we did last year but pick up from where we left off.
 The class will also explore some of the deaf culture.
 Due to Remote sessions, students need to have cameras on and be prepared to interact with each other.
 Open to students in grades 5-12.
 Meets remotely on Tuesdays.